Reasons to choose Wilson Browne

 One of the grounds for contesting a Will is incapacity.
 Incapacity on the part of the person making the Will can take various forms, such as dementia.

-Someone who does not have the mental capacity to make a legally valid Will may also come under undue influence during in the process of making it.
+Someone who does not have the mental capacity to make a legally valid Will may also come under the undue influence during the process of making it.

 This undue influence can also become grounds for contesting a Will.

 Can Someone With Dementia Legally Write a Will?

 A dementia diagnosis does not, in itself, prevent someone from making important decisions, including making their Will.

 However, as dementia symptoms worsen over time, they might then lack mental capacity to make decisions about things such as finances, health or welfare.

 What is crucial when making a Will if a person has dementia is whether they are able to understand the Will and make decisions about it.